 Minhas is the author of the book Brewing Up a Damn Good Story and has received many awards, including Canada’s Women Executive Network’s Top 100 Women Entrepreneurs, Profit’s Top Growth Entrepreneur, and Chatelaine’s Top Entrepreneur Woman of The Year.
 She’s been honoured with The Calgary Herald’s "Compelling Calgarian" Award, been named to Calgary’s Top 40 Under 40 list, and her business was ranked number six in Alberta Venture Magazine’s “Top 50 Fastest Growing Companies.”
 Her story has been featured in many publications, such as Maclean’s, Canadian Business Magazine, The Globe and Mail, and have been featured on TV in programs such as the CBC National News with Peter Mansbridge, and CBC Venture.
 Minhas and Ravinder also own Spotlight Film and TV Productions, which produces TV commercials, documentaries, corporate videos, and half-hour television series.
 They also own a home building company, Shergill Homes Ltd., that builds single family and custom homes in Fort McMurray and Calgary.
 Minhas was born and raised in Calgary and still calls it home with her husband and two young daughters.

 “I had the privilege of having a personal conversation with Manjit in front of 100 or so eager listeners at the President’s League Retreat on June 4, 2016.
 She is the ultimate example of what it means to be an entrepreneur.
 When you listen deeply to Manjit, you understand her incredible tenacity.
-She was a field hockey star in school and her love of sports drives her fearless grit.
 She has overcome one obstacle after another.
 There were many times when her business looked like it might fail.
 She talks about being totally discounted and overlooked in a man’s world.
 It was tough enough to be a young woman, barely above the legal drinking age in Canada, let alone being a visible minority.
-She admits having a lot of nights that included tears of frustration, but they also fueled her relentless determination.
-In addition, she was an absolute pleasure to work with before and during the President’s League event.
-She was informative about her products, which were featured at the reception that afternoon, and she was extremely flexible in the format of delivery of the keynote interview.”ATB Financial
+She admits to having many nights of tears of frustration, but they also fueled her relentless determination.
+In addition, she was an absolute pleasure to work with before and during the President’s League event.”ATB Financial

 “We were very impressed with Manjit’s speech.
 She was inspiring, engaging, and authentic.
 She connected with our audience and was very open to interacting after the keynote with attendees.”Accenture